xXenvy/Zynk/docs/index.md

 This is the official documentation for Zynk, a language designed primarily for educational purposes and exploration.
 Zynk is not intended for production use but serves as an interesting platform for learning and experimenting with C++.

-## 🌟 Features

-- **Interpreted Language:** Zynk is an interpreted language, designed to speed up development and testing cycles.
-With its interactive environment, you can quickly prototype and debug your code without the need for lengthy compile times.

-- **Turing-Complete:** Zynk adheres to the Turing-complete classification, meaning it can express any computable function.
-This makes Zynk a versatile tool for solving a wide range of problems, from simple scripts to complex algorithms.

-- **C++ Backend:** Written in C++, Zynk combines the high performance and efficiency of C++ with a user-friendly interface.
-This hybrid approach ensures that your applications run swiftly while remaining easy to develop and maintain.

 ## 🚀 Getting Started

 To get started with Zynk, follow these steps: